Oaklands railway line, Victoria: History

 The first section of line opened in 1883 as a 32 km branch line to St James, at the same time as the extension of the main line to Albury in New South Wales.
 In 1886, the line was extended another 32 km to Yarrawonga, on the southern bank of the Murray River, which formed the colonial and, later, the state boundary between Victoria and New South Wales.

-Under the 1922 Border Railways Act, the line was extended another 61 kilometres to Oaklands, New South Wales, where it met the existing New South Wales branch line, thereby becoming a break-of-gauge location.
+Under the 1922 Border Railways Act, the line was extended another 61 kilometres to Oaklands, New South Wales, where it met the existing New South Wales branch line, and Oaklands thereby became a break-of-gauge location.
 Although the construction of the extension was completed in 1932, trains on it were operated by the Railway Construction Branch, mostly using a rail tractor as motive power, until the line was formally handed over to the Victorian Railways in August 1938.
 There was no turntable at the terminus, so steam locomotives had to operate tender-first when running to Oaklands.

 During World War II, additional sidings of both Victorian broad gauge and NSW standard gauge were provided, to serve Australian defence installations which were located at Oaklands.
 There was no passenger service to Oaklands at first but, in December 1946, a twice-weekly service began, operated by a rail motor.
 That service had been discontinued by the early 1950s.

 The last regular passenger service on the line was between Benalla and Yarrawonga on Saturday 9 December 1978, operated by DERM 56RM.

-With the opening of the North East standard gauge line in 1961, the line had standard gauge track at both ends, in addition to the broad gauge via Benalla.
-Gauge conversion of the line was proposed at various times, including by the Victorian State Government in 2001 with a proposed completion data of late 2003.
+With the opening of the North East standard gauge line in 1961, the Oaklands line had standard gauge track at both ends, in addition to the existing broad gauge line via Benalla.
+Gauge conversion of the Oaklands line was proposed at various times, including by the Victorian State Government in 2001, which proposed a completion date of late 2003.
 The last broad gauge train to run on the line was a Pacific National grain service in May 2007.